AlanHawking/AndroidDevTest/README.md

 # AndroidDevTest
-project for android development learning
+project for android development learning,trying not to stop.